julianlam/feps/fep/ef61/fep-ef61.md

 - `aliases` and [`sameAs`](https://schema.org/sameAs) (containing HTTP(S) URLs of objects)
 - `alsoKnownAs` (used for account migrations, so the usage of this property may cause issues)
 - `url` (with `alternate` [relation type](https://html.spec.whatwg.org/multipage/links.html#linkTypes))

+Also, `gateways` array can contain HTTP(S) URL with a path component, thus enabling discovery based on ["follow your nose"](https://indieweb.org/follow_your_nose) principle, as opposed to discovery based on a [well-known] location.

 ### Media